littlebee/react-datum/README.md

 By wrapping the datums in the **Rd.Form** tag, they implicitedly recieve `inputMode='edit'` props that make them all render as inputs.
 Almost all.
 Some Datums, like **Rd.LazyPhoto**, only have a display mode, no editing.
 If given an `inputMode='edit'` they will ignore, and continue showing their display ('readonly') representation.

-**Rd.Text**, **Rd.LazyPhoto**, and **Rd.Email** are just a few of the Datums provided by this package.
-The **Rd.Model** and **Rd.Form** components introduce the concept of contextual data, and provides a provides a 'model' context to any of it's children that want to use it.
-The datums like **Rd.Text** will also accept a model by means of a prop called 'model'.
-The **Rd.Model** component also listens to Backbone Model events and forces a rerender of all children anytime a change occurs to the model.

 ## What are "Datums"
 *and you do realize that the plural of "datum" is "data", don't you?*